awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 To create an Amazon FSx file system, you need the following:
 + An AWS account with the permissions necessary to create an Amazon FSx file system and an Amazon EC2 instance\.
 For more information, see [Setting Up](setting-up.md)\.
 + An Amazon EC2 instance running Microsoft Windows Server in the VPC based on the Amazon VPC service that you want to associate with your Amazon FSx file system\.
 For information on how to create one, see [Getting Started with Amazon EC2 Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html) in the *Amazon EC2 User Guide for Windows Instances\.*
-+ Amazon FSx works with Microsoft Active Directory to perform user authentication\.
-You join your FSx file system to an AWS Directory Service for Microsoft Active Directory\.
-For more information, see [Step 1: Create Your File System](getting-started.md#getting-started-step1)\.
++ Amazon FSx works with Microsoft Active Directory to perform user authentication and access control\.
+You join your FSx file system to a Microsoft Active Directory while creating it\.
+For more information, see [Working with Active Directory in Amazon FSx for Windows File Server](aws-ad-integration-fsxW.md)\.
 + This guide assumes that you haven't changed the rules on the default security group for your VPC based on the Amazon VPC service\.
 If you have, you need to ensure that you add the necessary rules to allow network traffic from your Amazon EC2 instance to your Amazon FSx file system\.
-For more details, see [Security](security.md)\.
+For more details, see [Security in Amazon FSx](security.md)\.
 + Install and configure the AWS Command Line Interface \(AWS CLI\)\.
 Supported versions are 1\.9\.12 and newer\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide\.*
 **Note**
 You can check the version of the AWS CLI you're using with the `aws --version` command\.